-• A good computer with a good connection.
-Given that the course will be entirely online, it would be impossible to take this course without these two basic components.
+- A good computer with a good connection.
+Given that the course will be entirely online, it would be impossible to take this course without these two basic components. - Decent equipement, mainly including camera (or even more than one), but also lighting headphones, microphone(s), digital audio recorder.

-• A good pair of headphones, a good microphone, a good digital recorder.
 Given that the pandemic has restricted access to equipment that the department usually has on loan that would fulfill this requirement, investing in some or all of the above will be beneficial.
-I will be recommending equipment and places to order from in the first class.
-That being said, given that individual financial resources are limited even at the best of times, there is no obligation to purchase anything and the course can be completed even with the most basic equipment (the default will be a smart phone - plus the solid computer and connection mentioned above).
+Jennifer and I can recommend equipment and places to order from.
+That being said, given that individual financial resources are limited even at the best of times, there is no obligation to purchase anything and the course can be completed even with the most basic equipment (the default will be a smart phone plus the solid computer and connection mentioned above).
 In other words, grading will not hinge on technical quality.
-Final caveat on this, if you can only improve one thing, my advice would be to look at what you listen on (headphones or speakers).